“BRO SPLIT” ROUTINES: ARE THEY EFFECTIVE FOR BUILDING MUSCLE?

 You certainly wouldn’t lose muscle over those few extra days of rest (actual muscle loss will usually only kick in after at least a couple weeks of inactivity), but you simply won’t progress at your maximum potential.

-For example, if you trained your chest twice per week using a basic upper/lower split, you’d end up with 104 individual “growth periods” over the course of 1 year for that muscle, as opposed to the 52 growth periods you’d get by training it only once per week.
+For example, if you did a chest workout twice per week using a basic upper/lower split, you’d end up with 104 individual “growth periods” over the course of 1 year for that muscle, as opposed to the 52 growth periods you’d get by training it only once per week.

 I’m not necessarily saying that this would literally translate to double the progress, but the higher training frequency would almost certainly be a more efficient way to train for most lifters.

-This is why I generally recommend an upper/lower body split performed 3-4 days per week for the typical beginner or novice lifter.
+This is why I generally recommend a full body routine 3 days per week or an upper/lower body split performed 3-4 days per week for the typical novice lifter, just like I outline in my complete Body Transformation Blueprint system.

-This type of routine still allows for enough total volume and “focus” for each individual muscle in a given workout, but also lets you comfortably hit those muscles at a higher frequency of around once every 3-5 days.
+This type of routine still allows for enough total volume and “focus” for each individual muscle in a given workout, but also lets you comfortably hit those muscles at a higher frequency of around 1.5 to 3 times per week.

 You might be thinking by now that I’m completely against the use of bro splits and that they shouldn’t be bothered with at all, but actually, this is not the case.